EnriqManComp/real-estate-data-warehouse/README.md

 The task is to deliver clean and valuable data to the stakeholders (executives and data analysts).
 To achieve the task, we need the following:
 - Set up a snowflake schema from the raw data.
 - Clean the data (formatting and removing duplicates)
-- Set valuable criteria from the raw data to form a new representation, like SCD type 1 or 2.
+- Set valuable criteria from the raw data to form a new representation.
 - Drive the data through an ETL pipeline.
 - Extract insights from data.
 - Design a dashboard from the insights.